Frequently Asked Questions

 What about financial aid?

-Graduate students in the Field of Communication are supported for the most part on Teaching Assistantships and Research Assistantships.
+Graduate students in the Field of Communication are supported for the most part on Teaching Assistantships and Research Assistantships (additional information about assistantships).
 Some students do seek out external funding and we absolutely encourage it, though it’s not a requirement to enter our program with outside funding.
-If you’re interested in seeking external funding, the Graduate School maintains a very thorough fellowship database.
+If you’re interested in seeking external funding, please see the Graduate School's website for additional fellowship information.

 Is a Master's degree required to get into the Ph.D. program?